 Yes.

-And I I want to thank you especially, Sean, and all of your listeners, because I heard from so many of them when we talked about this the last time.
+And I want to thank you especially, Sean, and all of your listeners, because I heard from so many of them when we talked about this the last time.

 I do believe in the power of prayer, first of all.

-But also I think there are you probably have a lot of moms and dads out there who've been in similar situations where the traditional medical establishment can't get them answers, and you really have to take matters into your own hands.
+But also, I think you probably have a lot of moms and dads out there who've been in similar situations where the traditional medical establishment can't get them answers.

 Yes.